nico-bt/backend-car-rental-API/README.md

 ## Description
 Rest API for car rental app.
+CRUD operations for Transactions, Cars and Clients.

 Brief comment on business logic:
+Transactions are recorded based on the entry/exit of cars.
+When a car and a customer exit, both resources are flagged with a boolean (is_rented, is_renting) to disable them for future transactions until the ongoing transaction is completed, and then they are re-enabled.

 It doesn't align with calendar-based planning and/or combinatorial booking/logic of reservations/dates.
 It's designed to function in real-time within the office.

-Transactions are recorded based on the entry/exit of cars.
-When a car and a customer exit, both resources are flagged with a boolean (is_rented, is_renting) to disable them for future transactions until the ongoing transaction is completed, and then they are re-enabled.

 It's similar to the check-in/check-out process of items from a warehouse.
+Clients can only rent one car at a time.

 ## Techs used
 - Nest.js